sandeep45/sandeep45.github.io/_posts/2015-08-14-testing-webhooks.md

 }
 ````

-At this point we have the headers and parameters as seen by rails for an incoming webhook pritned in our console.
-I will then copy paste it into a `.json` file under my fixtures folder.
+At this point we have the headers and parameters as seen by rails for an incoming webhook pritned to our console.
+I will then copy-paste it into a `.json` file under my fixtures folder.

-#### Using Rspec to test webhooks with fixtures
+### Using Rspec to test webhooks with fixtures

 Now I am going to re-write my initial rspec test.
-This time instead of usign params from hashes, I will be loading them from the fixture file.
+This time instead of hashes to store the request body, I will be loading them from the fixture file.

 ````
     context "#update_visitor" do